-Integration of unique peak of DOF product at δ 5.20 and integration of unique peak of D-glucosamine at δ 3.50 (similar protons of both alpha-form and beta-form are at the same position) were used to determine yield because both of the peaks were clearly or mostly separated from neighbour peaks (very small overlapped area in some entries).
-An analysis of sample spectra see supporting information.
+Integration of a unique peak of DOF product at δ 5.20 and integration of a unique peak of D-glucosamine at δ 3.50 (similar protons of both alpha-form and beta-form are at the same position) were used to determine yield because both of the peaks were clearly or mostly separated from neighbouring peaks (very small overlapped area in some entries).
+An analysis of sample spectra sees supporting information.